Important information for sanctioning County trials events

 County Eligibility

-The tournament is open to current members in good standing with the BTBA or Affiliated Association.
+The County trials are open to current members in good standing with the BTBA or Affiliated Association.

-If selected for the County squad, BTBA Members will need an existing Standard or Competitive (post 14th August 2023) Membership to play in the Open and Senior ICC 2024 qualifiers and finals.
-Youth Bowlers can play in the Youth Inter County Championships with a Junior or League BTBA membership.
+If selected for the County squad, BTBA Members will need a Competitive Membership to play in the Open and Senior ICC 2025 qualifiers and finals.
+Youth Bowlers can play in the Youth Inter County Championships with a League BTBA membership.

 To be eligible to represent the County you must…